alerta/alerta-docs/_build/html/_sources/configuration.rst.txt

 Some configuration settings are special because they can be overridden by environment variables.
-This is to make deployment to different platforms and managed environments easier. eg. RedHat OpenShift, Heroku, Packer, Docker, and AWS or to make use of managed Postgres or MongoDB services.
-Note that not all would need to be used to deploy to each different environment.
+This is to make deployment to different platforms and managed environments such as Heroku, Kubernetes and AWS easier, or to make use of managed Postgres or MongoDB services.

 .. note:: Environment variables are read after configuration files so they
     will always override any other setting.